 The Ratings & Reviews add-ons give your customers an easy way to provide feedback on product and content across your site, and then share that feedback with friends in their social networks.
-The Ratings & Reviews platform includes two add-ons:
+The Ratings & Reviews platform includes the following two add-ons.

 The Ratings add-on